HenGPlayZ/lavalink-status/README.md

 This repository contains a custom Lavalink REST API server and a web interface to monitor Lavalink statistics.
 The API and the website are powered by Node.js, Express, and a simple frontend in the `public` folder.

+## Notes

+- **User Friendliness**: Please note that this code is not particularly user-friendly and may be a bit messy.
+It's tailored to specific use cases and might require some tweaks depending on your environment and needs.

+- **Personal Use**: I created this project for my specific use only.
+It's not particularly good, and it's not intended for general use.
+Please be aware that I'm just a beginner, so the code might not be up to professional standards.

+- **Configuration**: The Lavalink API settings and other configurations are centralized in the `config.js` file, making it easier to add or modify Lavalink instances.

 ## Features

 - **Lavalink API Integration**: Provides RESTful API endpoints for interacting with multiple Lavalink instances.